radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

 In fact creating a plugin actually attaches greenify to jQuery's ```prototype```, because ```$.fn``` is an alias for prototype.
 Recall that an object inherit methods and properties from their [prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Inheritance_and_the_prototype_chain).
-Since, you're plugin is attached to the prototype, you can invoke the plugin after creating you're jQuery instance.
+Since, your plugin is attached to the prototype, you can invoke the plugin after creating your jQuery instance.

 The [related line](https://github.com/jquery/jquery/blob/master/src/core.js#L39) that creates this aliasing is as follows: